petersen-lab/petersen-lab-book/_sources/protocols/Spikesorting Instructions.md

 ## Important cosiderations before doing any spikesorting
 Spikesorting involves two steps.
 During the first step you do the automatic spikesorting using Kilosort.
 During the second step you inspect the Kilosort output using Phy and make further adjustments to it.
 The latter part is refered to as the manual curation.
 Each of these steps transform the original data in many ways, often distorting it.
 You have to take precaution to inspect your data and seek to ensure that your data is minimally distorted/degraded by the spikesorting process.

 In our experience, Kilosort1 works well with multi-channel high density recording probes like Neuronexus and Neuropixels.
 We have also used later versions of Kilosort with good results.
 However, there is one critical caveat to take into account when using later versions of Kilosort.
 Later Kilosort versions appear to reduce the overall waveform amplitude of spike clusters and reduce the number of recording channels that cluster waveforms are visible on.
-This might be due to any/multiple data transformations applied by Kilosort during its data preprocessing stage, like common average referencing, filtering, and channel whitening.
+This might be due to any/multiple data transformations applied by Kilosort during its data preprocessing stage, like common average referencing, filtering, channel whitening, and drift correction.
 Whatever the cause of this issue, the way to sidestep this problem is to extract cluster waveforms directly from the raw recording traces manually for your subsequent data analyses.

 We recommend using the latest Kilosort version (which is 3 at the time of writing this documentation) with drift correction enabled.
 You can use the default settings set by the KilosortWrapper.
 If you do not like the Kilosort output that you are getting, you can try various Kilosort set-ups and then inspecting the output yourself in Phy by comparing the output produced using different set-ups.

+Reading these instructions is only an important first step.
+After reading, you should observe an experienced extracellular electrophysiologist performing the real spikesorting, explaining you every step they take.
+Then attempt doing it yourself and show your work to a senior lab member.
+Do not expect to get it right straight away, but with practice and experience you will master the skill.

 (protocols-spikesorting-run-kilosort)=
 ## Run Kilosort